upa/af-graft/README.md

 not yet implemented integration with container runtimes such as docker (under development).

-Instead, containers can directly configure graft endpoints.
+Instead, containers can directly configure graft endpoints in their netns. docker/ containes two example Dockerfiles for testing AF_GRAFT with docker containers.